HcgRandon/prwhoring101/README.md

 Memes and dreams

 ## Steps
-  1. Step 1 Find a good open source Repo
+  1. Find a good open source repo
+  2. Cry because there are none